 It’s evidently tough to project yourself and plan things during the Covid-19 pandemic because no one knows what’s around the corner.
 Although, if you are struggling to fix even short term goals and objectives, this is certainly a sign that things aren’t going well for you.
 The same rule applies if you’ve totally abandoned your goals and are no longer able to look towards the future.

 If you find yourself sitting at your desk wound up like a spring, then alarm bells should start ringing in your head.
 In my case, I was suffering from back pain and muscle spasms despite taking all the precautions necessary to avoid them.
 Stress is very invasive and negatively affects both our mental and physical health…

 5) Neglecting long-standing relationships

 Not making an effort with your family and friends is common for people struggling with this ordeal.
-Imposed social isolation and the lack of motivation to break it often get the better of many of us, yet when people make an active effort to ask about us, it can irritate us and make us believe that they are just interfering.
+Imposed social isolation, and the lack of motivation to break the cycle, often get the better of many of us.
+However, when other people make an active effort to ask about how we are doing, it can irritate us and make us believe that they are just interfering.